Glen Little: Wealdstone

 In August 2013, Little signed for Isthmian Premier League club Wealdstone to bolster their squad for another push for promotion to the Conference South.
 His first involvement in a Royals shirt was in a pre-season game against Uxbridge, he scored in pre-season against Hayes in a 3–2 loss.
 Little made his competitive debut in an Isthmian Premier League game against Wingate & Finchley.
 He came on as a sub in the 2–2 draw.
 His first start for the club came in a 7–1 win over Cray Wanderers.
 He picked up an injury against AFC Hornchurch on 10 September, he returned from injury appearing as an unused sub against Lewes, he then returned to action starting in The Royals first loss of the season, 1–0 against Margate on 5 October 2013.
 His first goal in a royals shirt came in an FA Trophy First Qualifier Round, a competition Little had won last season with Wrexham, he scored in a 3–0 win over Leiston.

 However, with his fitness regained, Little stamped his influence in the team from the end of October onwards.
 Coming on with his team 1-0 down at home to Grays Athletic, Little pulled all the strings in a 3–1 win, showing his true class.
 The team then went on a 9-game unbeaten run, largely orchestrated by Little and Tom Pett.
 This run included Little's first and second League goals for the club in a 4–1 win away at Dulwich Hamlet.
 Each time he chipped the huge Dulwich keeper, the second goal coming after a run by Little from the edge of his own area which beat six opponents.

 Wealdstone' good form continued for the rest of that season and they were crowned Champions after a 1–0 away win at Margate.

 Heybridge Swifts

 Upon the conclusion of the 2013–14 season, Little left Wealdstone for personal reasons signing a contract at Isthmian League North side Heybridge Swifts in May 2014.
 Little stayed at the club for just over a month before he decided to leave after the departure of manager Jody Brown to Grays Athletic; Little did not make any appearances for the Swifts.

 Later career

 In July 2014 Little opted to follow manager Jody Brown to Essex-based Isthmian League Premier Division side Grays Athletic.
 Little left Grays in December 2014, following Jody Brown to Welling United, where he became assistant manager.
 Brown, however, was sacked in March 2015 by Welling and Little followed.
 Subsequently, Little rejoined Grays Athletic as a player/coach, before being promoted to player/assistant manager.
 Little later returned to Heybridge Swifts as a player/coach.

+Managerial career

+On 8 October 2018, Little was appointed joint-manager of Wingate & Finchley, along with Nicky Shorey.
+On 29 October Shorey resigned, leaving Little in sole charge.
+Despite leading the club to their best ever performance in the FA Trophy, Little was sacked in January 2019 due to their lowly league position.